 The Pebble story

-Pebble was started to fix a problem I had with my own business.
+Pebble was started to fix a problem I had with my own business small business.

 Back in 2004 I was running a chain of medical clinics that I had started with a relative who was a physician.
 We had some success and we grew rapidly from a single part-time location to 4 locations in Utah, and later an additional 3 locations were added outside the state.